Robin Hood: Nottinghamshire

 Robin Hood has been depicted on Nottinghamshire's county flag since 2011.

 Specific sites in the county of Nottinghamshire directly linked to the Robin Hood legend include Robin Hood's Well, near Newstead Abbey (within the boundaries of Sherwood Forest), the Church of St. Mary in the village of Edwinstowe and most famously of all, the Major Oak also in the village of Edwinstowe.
-The Major Oak, which resides in the heart of Sherwood Forest, is popularly believed to have been used by the Merry Men as a hide-out.
+The Major Oak, located in Sherwood Forest, is famously linked to Robin's Merry Men as a legendary hide-out.
 Dendrologists have contradicted this claim by estimating the tree's true age at around 800 years; it would have been relatively a sapling in Robin's time, at best.

 Yorkshire

 Nottinghamshire's claim to Robin Hood's heritage is disputed, with Yorkists staking a claim to the outlaw.
-In demonstrating Yorkshire's Robin Hood heritage, historian J. C. Holt drew attention to the fact that although Sherwood Forest is mentioned in Robin Hood and the Monk, there is little information about the topography of the region, and thus suggested that Robin Hood was drawn to Nottinghamshire through his interactions with the city's sheriff.
+In demonstrating Yorkshire's Robin Hood heritage, historian J. C. Holt drew attention to the fact that although Sherwood Forest is mentioned in "Robin Hood and the Monk", there is little information about the topography of the region, and thus suggested that Robin Hood was drawn to Nottinghamshire through his interactions with the city's sheriff.
 Moreover, linguist Lister Matheson has observed that the language of A Gest of Robyn Hode is written in a definite northern dialect, probably that of Yorkshire.
 In consequence, it seems probable that the Robin Hood legend actually originates from the county of Yorkshire.
 Robin Hood's Yorkshire origins are generally accepted by historians.
 The backdrop of St Mary's Abbey, York plays a central role in Gest as the poor knight whom Robin aids owes money to the abbot.